Effective October 1, 2021

 - The court does not enter a judgment of conviction,

-- The record is sealed, and
+- The record is sealed,

 - The case is dismissed upon compliance with conditions laid out by the court!

 - There is no limit on the number of cases which may be placed on HYTA status.

-- HYTA may include jail, probation, counseling and restitution to any victims
+- HYTA may include jail, probation, counseling and restitution to any victims.

 HELP: Will anything show up on my record if my case is dismissed under HYTA status?